SamiKoiv/Caravan/README.md

 # Caravan

 This is a little resource management and free-flowing learning project of mine.
+Takes inspiration from games like Cities Skylines, Mindustry and Factorio.

 Some features developed so far:
 - Item base architecture is in place.
 The items are based on Unity's ScriptableObjects, which I can later quite easily serialize for save data.